Is A Flood Loss Likely?

 - the level of flood precautions you take (such as moving personal property from lower levels to higher levels), and

 - the precautions taken by your community (such as the use of flood controls in construction standards or sandbagging threatened areas).

 If you hear the term "flood zone," you may think that it refers to locations that are particularly vulnerable to flooding.
 Wherever you live in the USA, you live in a flood zone.
 While your area may have a lower chance of flooding than a coastal area or a location situated near a body of water, your area could still experience flooding.
 A very dry part of the country can be susceptible to flash floods; hilly locations may be harmed by drainage; snowy locations may suffer from heavy snow thaw; other areas may suffer deluges or flooding due to a heavy rain season which has soaked the surrounding soil.
 So, if you've insured yourself against fire, wind and other causes of loss, it certainly makes sense to also protect yourself from the potential of a flood loss.

 Are you thinking that, after a flood, your loss may be handled by the government declaring a disaster area?
 However, you're still taking a couple of large risks.
 First, your flooded locale may not be deemed a disaster area.
 Second, being designated as a disaster area is not a bargain.
 Disaster area status only gives citizens access to government disaster loans.
 IF you qualify for assistance, you have replaced insurance protection with an obligation to pay off a large, long-term loan.
 Is it worthwhile to gamble on an opportunity to pick up more debt?
 You'll find flood insurance to be a cheaper and much more valuable alternative.

 Don't Be "All Wet"

 You don't have to leave yourself unprotected.
-Your agent, an insurance professional, can help you with detailed information on the National Flood Insurance Program.
+Our office can help you with detailed information on the National Flood Insurance Program.
 You can also ask for help in getting the coverage you need in the face of a flood.